s1887204/Cubed-Platformer/README.md

 A regular platformer featuring: Dialouge, and story for school.

 The website contains a demo, but to download a full version, you need to go to Releases.

+(This game has finished Demo Developing, but I will still update a bit, not much)